microsoft/pxt/common-docs/blocks-embed.md

 }
 ```

-* ``id``: The identifer of the snippet element.
+* ``id``: The identifier of the snippet element.
 This is used to match the document element of the snippet with the rendered blocks returned later.
 * ``code``: The text of the code snippet to send, compile, and render.
 The snippet may be JavaScript or the Blockly XML payload.
 * ``packageId``: the identifier of a project shared in the editor (without the ``https://makecode.com/`` prefix)